Skip to Content

 Coat Type and Colors

 The coat of a Shepnees mix can vary in both type and color.
-Your Shepnees puppy can come with a medium-length coat if it takes more from the medium-length double coat of the German Shepherd.
+Your Shepnees puppy can come with a medium-length coat if it takes more from the medium-length coat of the German Shepherd.

 But if your dog takes more from the Great Pyrenees’ weather-resistant double coat, it will have long and thick outer hair and a dense but fine undercoat.

-As for the coat color, a Germanees puppy can come in one of the many German Shepherd coat colors, including solid black, white, liver, or blue.
+As for the coat color, a Germanees puppy can come in one of the many German Shepherd coat colors, including solid black, white, liver, or even blue.

 A Shepnees puppy could also inherit the white coat of the Great Pyrenees or have a more varied range of markings on the white coat.
 These markings could include the gray, tan, and badger markings of the German Shepherd.